Deploying macOS in VMWare on Windows (Full Guide)

 Module 'featurecompat' power on failed: In your

-file, make sure that your editor is not converting the quotes ("
+.vmxfile, make sure that your editor is not converting the quotes (") to "greek" quotes

 Installing macOS